Asian stocks higher after Fed says rate hikes may be needed - NewsBreak

 Asian stocks higher after Fed says rate hikes may be needed

-Asian stock market s gained Thursday after the Federal Reserve said higher U.S. interest rates might be needed to cool inflation.
+BEIJING (AP) — Asian stock markets gained Thursday after the Federal Reserve said higher U.S. interest rates might be needed to cool inflation.

 Shanghai, Tokyo and Sydney advanced.
 Hong Kong declined.
 Oil prices fell more than $1 per barrel to stay below $100.